Skip to main content

 This program is currently only open to DUG gardens.

-The Culturally Inclusive Seeds program is designed to support community members with marginalized identities in DUG gardens by providing access to rare and specialty plant varieties selected with an emphasis on cultural inclusivity.
+we support community members with marginalized identities by providing access to rare and specialty plants.

 Office Hours